CallumBoase/plasmic-supabase/README.md

             // Get details of the logged in user if present const {
               data: { user },
-            } = await supabase.auth.getUser()
+            } = await supabase.auth.getUser();

             // Decide whether to redirect to the /login page or not
             // You can adapt this logic to suit your needs

             if (publicRoutes.includes(request.nextUrl.pathname) !== true && !user) {
               // It's a login protected route but there's no logged in user.
-              // Respond by redirecting the user to the login page const url = request.nextUrl.clone()
+              // Respond by redirecting the user to the login page const url = request.nextUrl.clone();
               url.pathname = loginPage;
-              return NextResponse.redirect(url)
+              return NextResponse.redirect(url);
             } else {
               // It's a public route, or it's a login protected route and there is a logged in user.
               // Proceed as normal
-              return supabaseResponse
+              return supabaseResponse;
             }

             // IMPORTANT: You *must* return the supabaseResponse object as it is.
 If you're